Use Solar Lights for Campsite Safety

 Many campgrounds are laid out with relatively wide streets and numerous street lights providing lighting that's as good as you find in many cities.
 But these campgrounds are not the norm.

-In fact I've often found that when I'm staying at one of these campgrounds, I really don’t need to supplement the lighting at my site at all.
+In fact I've often found that when I'm staying at one of these campgrounds, I really don’t need to supplement the lighting at my campsite at all.

-On the other hand, I've been camped in an older campground with lots of shade trees and fewer street lights.
-These campgrounds often generate a need for a little extra supplemental lighting in certain places at my campsite.
+On the other hand, I have set up in an older campground with lots of shade trees and fewer street lights and these campsite conditions often generate a need for a little extra supplemental lighting in certain places for extra safety.

-And almost always, when I stay, in a State Park campsite, or if I am “rough camping” in the woods, I need ways to add something to light up parts of my site for just for safety's sake.
+And almost always, when I stay, in a State Park campsite, or if I am “rough camping” in the woods, I need ways to add light sources to properly light up parts of my site for just for safety's sake.